jkaleth/jkaleth/README.md

 ### Summary

-I'm an IT engineer seeking to leverage my automation, documentation and cyber security skill sets.
+I'm an IT engineer leveraging my automation, documentation and cyber security skill sets proudly at Ulta Beauty!

 **Top Skills:**